What is The Cost of a Breast Augmentation?

 Pregnancy takes a toll on women’s bodies in a number of ways.
 Breast augmentation is an excellent way to revive lost volume, making your breasts appear more youthful.

 Boost your confidence and be proud of your body with the shape and curves you’ve always wanted.

 Breast Augmentation Risks & Complications

 Like all procedures, breast augmentation comes with the risk of potential complications.
 The best thing to do is select a trusted, experienced breast augmentation surgeon to minimize the likelihood of complications.
-Dr. Mulholland and Dr. Bell have been performing breast augmentations for over 25 years.
+Dr. Bell has been performing breast augmentations for over 25 years.
 Significant complications are uncommon and, in the rare event they occur, are expertly managed.